Hong5489/Hong5489.github.io/_posts/2022-02-19-techraj-challenge.md

 Then I suddently understand what the LSB string means!

-We need to extract each frames in the video and **extract the LSB value of the specific frame number!**
+We need to extract each frames in the video and **extract the LSB value from the specific frame number!**

 ## Extract frame